Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Abstract

 \section{Abstract}

-{Static equilibrium configurations of continuum supported by surface tension are given by constant-mean-curvature (CMC) surfaces which are the critical points of a variational problem to extremize the area with keeping the volume fixed.
-The geometry of CMC surfaces and their properties such as stability are of special importance in differential geometry and a variety of physical science.
-In this paper, we examine the stability of CMC hypersurfaces in general dimensions possibly having boundaries on two parallel hyperplanes, by investigating the second variation of area functional.
-We reveal the stability of non-uniform liquid bridges or unduloids for the first time in all dimensions and all parameter (the ratio of the neck radius to bulge radius) regimes.
+{Static equilibrium configurations of continua supported by surface tension are given by constant mean curvature (CMC) surfaces which are critical points of a variational problem to extremize the area while keeping the volume fixed.
+CMC surfaces are used as mathematical models of a variety of continua, such as tiny liquid drops, stars, and nuclei, to play important roles in both mathematics and physics.
+Therefore, the geometry of CMC surfaces and their properties such as stability are of special importance in differential geometry and in a variety of physical sciences.
+In this paper we examine the stability of CMC hypersurfaces in arbitrary dimensions, possibly having boundaries on two parallel hyperplanes, by investigating the second variation of the area.
+We determine the stability of non-uniform liquid bridges or unduloids for the first time in all dimensions and all parameter (the ratio of the neck radius to bulge radius) regimes.
 The analysis is assisted by numerical computations.}